Stack (abstract data type): Basic architecture of a stack

 A stack is usually represented in computers by a block of memory cells, with the "bottom" at a fixed location, and the stack pointer holding the address of the current "top" cell in the stack.
-The top and bottom terminology are used irrespective of whether the stack actually grows towards lower memory addresses or towards higher memory addresses.
+The "top" and "bottom" nomenclature is used irrespective of whether the stack actually grows towards higher memory addresses.

 Pushing an item on to the stack adjusts the stack pointer by the size of the item (either decrementing or incrementing, depending on the direction in which the stack grows in memory), pointing it to the next cell, and copies the new top item to the stack area.
 Depending again on the exact implementation, at the end of a push operation, the stack pointer may point to the next unused location in the stack, or it may point to the topmost item in the stack.
 If the stack points to the current topmost item, the stack pointer will be updated before a new item is pushed onto the stack; if it points to the next available location in the stack, it will be updated after the new item is pushed onto the stack.

 Popping the stack is simply the inverse of pushing.
 The topmost item in the stack is removed and the stack pointer is updated, in the opposite order of that used in the push operation.